Skip to main content

 The Language of Building Blocks Your Body’s Nutritional Needs

-Your does not create hormones from thin air.
+Your endocrine system does not create hormones from thin air.
 It requires specific raw materials, delivered through your diet, to synthesize these critical signaling molecules.
 Testosterone, for instance, is derived from cholesterol.
 This biochemical fact means that dietary fat intake is a foundational component of hormonal health.

 A diet that excessively restricts fats may inadvertently starve the body of the essential precursors needed for adequate steroid hormone production.
 The key is the quality and type of fats consumed.
 Polyunsaturated and monounsaturated fats, found in sources like avocados, olive oil, nuts, and fatty fish, provide the necessary building blocks within a health-promoting context.